idankap/a-star-visualizer/README.md

-You can switch whether you want the algorithm to search in diagonals also or not by pressing T on the keyboard And to start the algorithm just press SPACE on the keyboard
+You can switch whether you want the algorithm to search in diagonals also or not by pressing T on the keyboard and to start the algorithm just press SPACE on the keyboard

 <img src="assets/playing.gif" width="48%">